arntanguy/blog/_posts/2021-07-05-climbing-guide-japan.markdown

 ---

-Finding information about climbing in Japan can be a daunting tasks.
+Finding information about climbing in Japan can be a daunting task.
 Where to go?
 How to find the guidebook?
 What about gear and anchors?
 How about local etiquette?

 *Disclaimer: none of the links in this article are affiliated, they are merely provided for convenience.
 Pictures in this article are mine unless stated otherwise, please inquire for commercial use.*